 Knoxville, TN 37916

 World’s Fair Park is an absolute must.
-Smack dab in the middle of downtown, it lends itself to entire day of activities beyond your typical park.
+Smack dab in the middle of downtown, it lends itself to an entire day of activities beyond your typical park.
 The Knoxville Museum of Art is just across the street, and every kid should experience a visit to the top of the Sunsphere while growing up in Knoxville.
 It’s also not too much trouble to settle your kids into their strollers and wander up to Market Square for a snack and a stroll through Krutch Park too!
 But those are just some of the added bonuses of World’s Fair Park.
 The park itself has a hulking splash pad (can you really call it a splash pad?
 More like fountains in my opinion), a great playground, and a beautifully manicured lawn to picnic on.
 The only con in my book is that it is a well-trafficked playground so when I went to snap some shots, some of the playground equipment was out of order — but with so much to do, that’s just a minor detail.
 The bathrooms are also a small trek away from the playground and fountains, just to be warned!

 The Cove at Concord